dojo/docs/dijit/form/ValidationTextBox.rst

 Screen Readers
 --------------

 If an invalid value is entered into a validating Text Box the "state" of the Text box changes, i.e. its background color changes.
-To accomodate users who are blind, the Text Box's `ARIA state <quickstart/writingWidgets/a11y#assigning-states-as-of-1-0>`_ is changed to "invalid" so a screen reader can notify the screen reader user.
+To accomodate users who are blind, the Text Box's :ref:`ARIA state <quickstart/writingWidgets/a11y>` is changed to "invalid" so a screen reader can notify the screen reader user.
 In addition to the "state" change, a pop-up appears.
 When the pop-up appears screen readers should read the contents of the pop-up.
 The pop-up text comes from the "invalidMessage" parameter.

 Known Issues
 ------------